A Deep Dive Into How Open-Source Project Maintainers Review and Resolve Bug Bounty Reports: Results

 \subsection{Working alongside bug hunters}

-OSS project maintainers identify that communication and collaboration are crucial to the success of bug bounty report review.
-Further, although prior work suggests that lack of communication is one of the more challenging components for bug hunters \cite{maulani2023case-study, akgul2023BBHperspectives, li2022relational, ellis2022bounty}, OSS project maintainers felt as if it was one of the least challenging aspects of reviewing bug bounty reports.
+OSS project maintainers identify that communication and collaboration are crucial to the success of report review.
+Alomar et al. \cite{alomar2020bugs} found that bug bounty hunters can build productive relationships with security teams, allowing them to collaborate on fixing vulnerabilities and receiving prompt feedback.
+Although prior work suggests that lack of communication is one of the more challenging components for bug hunters \cite{maulani2023case-study, akgul2023BBHperspectives, li2022relational, ellis2022bounty}, OSS project maintainers felt as if it was one of the least challenging aspects of reviewing bug bounty reports---confirming opposing views of bug bounty hunters and reviewers.